 I don’t knit for myself very often any longer.
 In part it’s because designing and the business takes much of my time.
 When I do knit for myself, I like to learn or try something new.
 It could be a new (to me) sweater construction.
 It could be to see how another designer writes patterns.
 Miss BB by Bonne Marie of Chic Knits fulfills my multi-tasking needs.
-I’m learn something new, I’m evaluating another designer’s writing style and I get a sweater I can wear out of the project.
-It read more
+I’m learn something new, I’m evaluating another designer’s writing style and I get a sweater I can wear out read more

 I bought a door mat from Lantern Moon when I was at Sock Summit.
 I know, it’s an odd thing to buy at a knitting retreat, but it has balls of yarn on it!
 When I got it to my hotel room, I quickly saw the error of my ways.
 It absolutely would not fit in my suitcase and it was too big for carry on.
 Oh dear!
 I met a lot of knitters from the lower mainland at Sock Summit, but only one who was driving.
-Karen was very read more
+Karen read more

 I was so eager to finish my Miss BB now that I have acquired the final ball of yarn that I wasn’t paying attention.
 While I was insetting the second sleeve I discovered that the right sweater front armhole is too long.
 I knit an extra repeat of eight rows.
 Blah.
 The results?
 Some frogging, quite a bit of seaming that had to be taken out, plus a little procrastination.